smith/browserjs/README.md

 browserjs
 =========

-BrowserJS is a ServerJS compatible package that emulates portions of the browser JavaScript APIs.
+BrowserJS is a CommonJS compatible package that emulates portions of the browser JavaScript APIs.

 Supported APIs
 --------------